coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-02-remove-element-from-arraylist.md

 ---

-The example java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/remove-element-from-arraylist).
+The example Java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/remove-element-from-arraylist).

 If you know any other way, please comment below.